-In 2015, the FOMU Antwerp or “Photo Museum Antwerp” celebrated its 50th birthday.
-Even though I spent a year living in Antwerp during my studies, I didn't visit it during that time.
-Something that needed to be corrected and so when I spent a weekend in the city with a friend, I decided to go an have a look.
+In 2015, the FOMU or Photo Museum of Antwerp celebrated its 50th birthday.
+Even though I spent a year living there during my studies and visited many Antwerp art museums, I didn't discover this one during that time.
+Something that needed to be corrected as according to reviews it's widely considered to be one of the best museums Antwerp has to offer.
+So when I spent a weekend in the city with a friend, I decided to go and have a look.

 I had no idea what exhibitions were on and so I stepped inside without any expectations.

-“Masterpieces and discoveries” was an overview exposition of the work of photographer August Sander.
+“Masterpieces and Discoveries” was an overview exposition of the work of photographer August Sander.
 It's a combination of portraits, city views, botanical studies and more, all works made over the span of five decades.

 “Photography Inc” was an exposition entirely put together with pieces from the museum's own collection.
 It tells the story of how photography evolved from being a luxury product to being a mass medium, from being an art form for the patient to a quick capturing of moments by the Instagram generation.

 Visitors received “like” stickers that they had to put under the photo they liked the most.
-Like Facebook, but then offline.
+Like Facebook, but offline.
 A cool idea, I thought, and it was fun to see what kind of photos people had sent in.